thoughtbot/ios-on-rails/book/iOS/displaying_events.md

 Now we'll define the `-updateMapViewAnnotationsWithAnnotations:` method that we called in the `-reloadEventsOnMap` method.

 Each time we get a new array of annotations from the API, we want to remove the old annotations from our `mapView` and add the new ones.
-However, if an old annotations is the same as a new one, there's no sense in removing it and then placing it back on the map.
+However, if an old annotation is the same as a new one, there's no sense in removing it and then placing it back on the map.
 Removing and adding only the annotations that are necessary reduces the amount of redrawing that's done every time the map pans, leading to a smoother scrolling experience.

 This method (from a [thoughtbot blog post](http://robots.thoughtbot.com/how-to-handle-large-amounts-of-data-on-maps/) on displaying annotations on MKMapViews) handles removing, adding, and keeping annotations as necessary.